nekotrix/SVT-AV1-Essential/README.md

 Prints the full help information of the encoder.
 The regular help has been cleaned to only provides the basic, important commands.

-- **`--progress 2`**
+- **`--progress 3`**

-Progress mode 2 now provides more detailed information about the encoding process.
+A new progress mode 3 provides more detailed information about the encoding process.

+- **Temporal filtering on keyframes**

+Temporal filtering is always disabled on keyframes to eliminate blurring issues and losses of detail.

 - **Cleaner CLI**